Watch the daily video devo.

 - POWER: “And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom, and the power, and the glory, for ever and ever.
 Amen”

 You don’t need to pray through all these directives.
 They are meant to be a guide.
 As you look through them stop on the prayers that grab your attention.
 We encourage you to journal your thoughts as you pray.
-You can use your journal throughout 2021 to reflect on what God said, what you’re doing in response to what He said, and new insights and direction He gives you.
+You can use your journal to reflect on what God said, what you’re doing in response to what He said, and new insights and direction He gives you.

 - Pray that God would reveal areas of your life that need to be surrendered to Him, including any sinful thoughts, words, or actions.